vuetifyjs/vuetify/packages/docs/src/pages/en/features/icon-fonts.md

 </template>
 ```

-In the above example we are importing the provided `mdi` icon set and its aliases.
-The aliases are utilized to know which icon in a set is to be used when representing common actions such as close or expand in our internal components.
+In the above examples we import the default `mdi` icon set and its corresponding aliases.
+These aliases reference commonly used types of icons that are utilized by Vuetify components.

 <alert type="info">

-  While it is still possible to supply the icon value throught the default slot in Vuetify 3.0 (`<v-icon>mdi-home</v-icon>`), we recommend that you use the `icon` prop instead.
+  While it is still possible to supply the icon value through the default slot in Vuetify 3.0 (`<v-icon>mdi-home</v-icon>`), we recommend using the `icon` prop instead.

 </alert>

 ## Multiple icon sets

-You can of course use multiple icon sets at the same time.
-In the example below, the `fa` set is used as the default set, with `mdi` available as an extra set.
+Out of the box, Vuetify supports the use of multiple *different* icon sets at the same time.
+The following example demonstrates how to change the default icon font to Font Awesome (`fa`) while still maintaining access to the original Material Design Icons (`mdi`):

 ```js
 // src/plugins/vuetify.js